 Environmental Law Newsletter

-The Superfund System to Clean Up Hazardous Waste Sites
+Federal Superfund Program to Clean Up Hazardous Waste Sites

 In an effort to address the threat posed by the tens of thousands of abandoned and uncontrolled hazardous waste sites in the United States, Congress enacted the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) on December 11, 1980.